 This report documents part of the research project involving a series of full-scale fire experiments in a test facility that simulated a two-storey single-family house with a severe, fast growing fire originating in an unfinished basement to study the fire performance of the floor/ceiling assembly constructed over the basement.
-The report presents the results and analysis of Test UF-05 carried out in the test house with an unprotected metal-plate wood truss floor/ceiling assembly above the basement with an open basement doorway (no door in the doorway leading from the first storey to the basement).
-A number of measurements were taken at various locations during the test such as temperatures, smoke alarm activation times, smoke optical density, floor deflection and concentrations of CO, CO_2 and O_2 .
-For this test, untenable conditions on the upper storeys were reached before structural failure of the test floor assembly.
+The report presents the results and analysis of Test UF-07 and Test UF-08 carried out in the test house with an unprotected metal-web wood truss floor/ceiling assembly above the basement.
+The two tests were identical except for the state of the door in the doorway leading from the first storey to the basement, which was absent in Test UF-07 (i.e., completely open basement doorway) and completely closed in Test UF-08 (i.e., closed basement doorway).
+A number of measurements were taken at various locations during the tests such as temperatures, smoke alarm activation times, smoke optical density, floor deflection and concentrations of CO, CO2 and O2.
+For Test UF-07, untenable conditions on the upper storeys were reached before structural failure of the test floor While for Test UF-08, untenable conditions for occupants of average assembly. susceptibility on the upper storeys were reached after structural failure of the test floor assembly.
+The results showed that closing the door to the basement delayed the structural failure of the unprotected floor assembly as well as the onset of untenable conditions on the upper storeys.